2023-12-02

 • Editing the question to change it to an easier one.

-• Accusing the question of being an "X-Y problem", that is, the asker is confused and really meant to ask a different, easier question.
+• Accusing the question of being an "X-Y problem", that is, the inquirer is confused and really should have asked a different, easier question.

 • Complaining about interactions that are common across the Stack Exchange network, but which a new user might not know is commonplace, and so be cowed in that way.